dougeby/IntuneDocs/InTuneDocs/GetStarted/domain-names-for-microsoft-intune.md

 ## To add and verify your custom domain

 1. Go to [Office 365 management portal](https://portal.office.com/Admin/Default.aspx) and sign into your administrator account.
-	> [!IMPORTANT]
-	> Check the
-	[Intune Account Portal has merged with the Office 365 management portal](/Intune/deploy-use/account-portal-merged-with-Office-365) announcement for more details on where to manage Microsoft Intune users, groups, and domains.

 2. In the navigation pane, choose **Settings** &gt; **Domains**.

 3. Choose **Add domain**, and type your custom domain name.

 4. The **Verify domain** dialog box opens giving you the values to create the TXT record in your DNS hosting provider.
 	- **GoDaddy users**: Office 365 Management portal redirects you to GoDaddy's login page.
 After you enter your credentials and accept the domain change permission agreement, the TXT record is created automatically.
 You can alternatively [create the TXT record](https://support.office.com/en-us/article/Create-DNS-records-at-GoDaddy-for-Office-365-f40a9185-b6d5-4a80-bb31-aa3bb0cab48a?ui=en-US&rs=en-US&ad=US).
 	- **Register.com users**: Follow the [step-by-step instructions](https://support.office.com/en-us/article/Create-DNS-records-at-Register-com-for-Office-365-55bd8c38-3316-48ae-a368-4959b2c1684e?ui=en-US&rs=en-US&ad=US#BKMK_verify) to create the TXT record.